EaglerRinth/eaglerrinth.github.io/README.md

-# Eaglerrinth+
+# Eaglerrinth
-### Eaglerrinth+ is the place where you can get all MODDED Eagler things!
-Eaglerrinth+ is a fork that contributes back to Eaglerrinth
+### Eaglerrinth is the place where you can get all MODDED Eagler needs!
 ### to do
 - [x] stuff
 - [x]  Add Dedicated Mod Creator Pages